What we know about the killings of a Cincinnati deputy and an 18-year-old who was shot by police

 Questions also remain in the police shooting death of 18-year-old Ryan Hinton.
 The Cincinnati Police Department says he appeared to point a gun at an officer while fleeing Thursday, but the officer’s body camera footage does not clearly capture the moment.

-Amid the investigations into both deaths, law enforcement lined up Friday night to hold a procession for the fallen sheriff’s deputy – who has not been identified in accordance with an Ohio law protecting the privacy of crime victims.
+Amid the investigations into both deaths, law enforcement lined up Friday night to hold a procession for the fallen sheriff’s deputy.

+Hamilton County Sheriff Charmaine McGuffey announced on Sunday that Henderson, who had been with the department for 33 years, was struck by the vehicle and “passed away a short time later.”

+“Larry began his journey as a Sheriff’s Office trainer early in his career.
+He developed an expertise and became an excellent trainer,” McGuffey wrote in a Facebook post.
+“Subsequently, he trained divisions of the Hamilton County Sheriff’s Office that included hundreds of deputy sheriffs.
+His ability to relate to and touch officers’ lives was extraordinary.”

 Here’s what we know about the killings of the teen at the hands of police and the deputy allegedly at the hands of his father.